What to expect: I'm a review admin

 To confirm the cycle has been locked, go back to your ‘Reviews’ tab and check for a lock icon next to the cycle.

-Download or print review details (for specific employees)
+Download or print review details

 If you would like to view and analyze review data for specific employees, you can download or print the results from within their specific review page after the results have been shared and finalized.
 Check out our "Download my company's review results" Help Center article for instructions on how to do so.